DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 <div style="background-color: #f2f3f3">
 - Chart shows query cost by warehouse size.
 Table shows change in cost as warehosue size increases.
 - We see cost decreases all the way to extra large warehouse.
-- Cost begins to increases going from X-Large to 2X-Large warehouse,
+- Cost begins to increases going from X-Large to 2X-Large warehouse
 </div>

 # Conclusion